Tropical hyperelliptic curves in the plane

+As an example, consider the morphism $\phi$ illustrated in Figure \ref{figure:morphism}, which sends a graph of genus $3$ to a \emph{metric tree} (that is, a metric graph of genus $0$).
+On vertices, we have $\phi(w)=\phi(x)=a$, $\phi(y)=b$, and $\phi(z)=c$.
+The loop is collapsed to the point $c$, and the edges between $w$ and $x$ of lengths $3$ and $2$ are sent to the point $a$.
+The edges connecting $y$ to $w$ and to $x$ are sent to the edge of length $1$, and the bridge of length $2$ is sent to the edge of length $4$.
+This morphism is nondegenerate and harmonic, and has degree $2$.

-There are multiple equivalent definitions of hyperelliptic graphs.
-We briefly review these here, and refer the reader to \cite{Chan2} for more details.
-One definition relies on the theory of harmonic morphisms of graphs, and declares that a metric graph is hyperelliptic if there exists a $2$-to-$1$ morphism from that graph to a metric tree.
-An alternate definition builds up a theory of divisors on graphs, and calls a graph hyperelliptic if it has a rank $1$ divisor of degree $2$.
+We now define what it means for a graph to be hyperelliptic, following the conventions of \cite{Chan}.
+Suppose that $G$ is a metric graph with no points of valence $1$ such that either: there exists a nondegenerate, harmonic morphism $\phi:G\rightarrow T$, where $T$ is a metric tree and $\deg(\phi)=2$; or $|V(G)|=2$.
+Then we say that $G$ is a \emph{hyperelliptic graph}.
+For instance, the genus $3$ metric graph in Figure \ref{figure:morphism} is hyperelliptic.
+An alternate definition of hyperelliptic graphs builds up a theory of divisors on graphs, and calls a graph hyperelliptic if it has a rank $1$ divisor of degree $2$.
 Yet another definition declares a metric graph $G$ is hyperelliptic if it has an involution $i$ such that $G/i$ is a tree.
 The equivalence of these definitions is the content of \cite[Theorem 1.3]{Chan2}.